Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_sub_panel.md

 ![LeftSub](../../img/LeftSub.jpg)

+The left sub-panel features most of the gear indicators as well as the fuel boost pump gauges.
+Also found on it is the stabilator trim gauge and the emergency release of the external stores.

 ## 8-Day Clock

 ![PClock](../../img/PClock.jpg)

 A clock is provided for the pilot, including a stopwatch function.
+The stopwatch is being used by pressing the top right button and reset by pressing it again.
+The watch can be set by turning the knob on the left lower corner.

 ## Emergency Canopy Jettison Handle